 2. Frame up your professional space

-Define how much you want to work, how intense or slow you want your ideal professional life to be.
+Define how much you want to work, and how intense or slow you want your ideal professional life to be.
 YOU draw the frame within which you’ll draw the lines.
 It varies so much per person that no one can guess or dictate what will work best for you.
-Only you know what the big blocks of your life are, how much time you need to “save” to read, sleep, socialize or workout.
+Only you know what the big blocks of your life are, and how much time you need to “save” to read, sleep, socialize or work out.
 Your decision has to work for good, in the long run, to be sustainable.
 The frame of your professional life doesn’t have to look like the one of your friends.
 What works for you is personal and does not need to tick boxes.
 You are the boss.

 3. Don’t sign up to any one-to-many training out there

 The shiny object syndrome also applies to “e-learning”.
 Too many neo-entrepreneurs get lost in the jungle of cheap or affordable online training.
 They keep on buying them, receive tons of emails from various sales funnels, can’t prioritize anymore and waste precious time -on top of over-spending.
 Very often, the content of these trainings is not actionable enough to translate into a strategy, a plan, results or skills development.
-They look exciting at first, are full of promise, but end up destroying more value than they can create for you, in your very specific situation, with your very specific needs.
-And guess what, if they are cheap, it’s just because the next step is more expensive, but still cheaper than the following one… Now, you know.
+They look exciting at first and are full of promise, but end up destroying more value than they can create for you, in your very specific situation, with your very specific needs.
+And guess what, if they are cheap, it’s just because the next step is more expensive but still cheaper than the following one… Now, you know.
 Focus rules.
 If you need help, buy niche expertise under the shape of one-to-one custom individual support.

 4. Be fine with the drop of your social status